Kristen L. Corbosiero

 Recent news

-Piersante et al. (2023), Simulated diurnal pulses in Hurricane Dorian was accepted by Monthly Weather Review
+Piersante et al. (2023), Simulated diurnal pulses in Hurricane Dorian was published in Monthly Weather Review

-Rivera-Torres et al. (2023), Factors associated with the downshear reformation of tropical cyclones was accepted by Monthly Weather Review
+Rivera-Torres et al. (2023), Factors associated with the downshear reformation of tropical cyclones was published in Monthly Weather Review

 Contact: